seahyx/star-field/README.md

 # star-field

-A star-field rendered using PIXI.js
+A star-field rendered using [Pixi.js](http://www.pixijs.com).
+Inspired by the classic Microsoft Windows screensaver, but turned out to be completely different from the original idea.